sultanofcardio/learn-python/level-1/README.md

 * boolean
 * composite data type

-Number is exactly what is sounds like.
+**Number** is exactly what is sounds like.
 Stuff like 20 and 3.14 and √2 inside a python program are represented by a number data type.
-The number is subdivided into integers, floating point and complex numbers and every number in python will fall into one of these.
+The number is subdivided into integers, floating point and complex numbers and every number in python will fall into one of these categories.

-String is the type that represents character data like the words in this document.
-In Python, strings are surrounded by double (") or single (') quotes.
+**String** is the type that represents character data like the words in this document.
+In Python, strings are surrounded by double (") or single (') quotes to differentiate them from the actual code.

-A boolean is a data type that has only two possible values: `true` and `false`.
+A **boolean** is a data type that has only two possible values: `true` and `false`.
+If you've never heard of booleans before, you may be wondering why it is useful to represent this in a program.
+On their own they're not very useful, but they become very powerful when considering control flow and conditional statements - something we will do later.

-A composite data type is one that is made up of the other basic data types.
-And it is possible to take advantage of this to make your own data types which we will do later.
+A **composite data type** is one that is made up of the other basic data types.
+These are sometimes referred to a **data structures**.
+A list of numbers `[1,2,3,4,5]` is a composite data type.
+It is possible to take advantage of this to make your own data types.
+As it turns out, it is possible to represent all kinds of data using only these four representations.
 This is part of what makes programming languages so powerful.

+### Constants vs Variables

+These data types in their raw form are what we call constant data.
+They are constant because what they mean to the computer will never change - the value 3.14 will always be just
+that: 3.14.
+When the computer sees that value, it just understands what it means right away and there is no ambiguity.

+It is often useful for a programmer to use non-constant values.
+For example, a programmer may want to write a program that tracks the running total for a series for numbers.
+The idea of the total value would need to be stored somewhere so that it will be available later for another number to be added to it.

+A **variable** is that storage location that associates a name with a value.
+In our example above, we may create a variable called `total` that is initially the sum of two numbers 3 and 4.
+Whenever the computer sees `total`, it knows there exists a location that stores its value and the computer will go there and look it up in order to understand what total means.
+Later on when the value stored there changes, the computer will still be able to understand what total means by doing the same thing - looking in the stored location.

+### Functions

 Though not exactly a data type, Python also supports the concept of functions.
 A function is a collection of statements that is given a name.

-### Constants vs Variables

-These data types in their raw form are what we call constant data.
-They are constant because they will never change - the value 3.14 will always be just that 3.14.
-When the computer sees this value, it just understands what it means right away and it knows that it will never mean anything else.

-It is often useful in programs to give meaningful names to these constant values.
-For example, a programmer may want to use the value 3.14 to represent an approximation to pi.
-Python allows you to give names to constant values in the form of variables.

-A **variable** is a storage location that associates a name to a value.
-In our example above, we may create a variable called `pi` that is associated with the value 3.14 for the purposes of our program.
-As the name suggests, the benefit that variables provide is that the value they are associated with is usually not constant - it can change.